-- Complainant: the individual filing an informal or formal complaint of discrimination or harassment. - Respondent: the individual alleged to be responsible for a discriminatory or harassing action. - Appellant: the individual appealing the disposition of a complaint (either the complainant or respondent). - Inquiry: the process used in the informal stage of a complaint. - Interpersonal Violence (commonly referred to as intimate partner violence, dating violence, domestic violence and relationship violence): can encompass a broad range of abusive behavior committed by a person who is or has been: - o In a romantic or intimate relationship with the reporting party (of the same or different sex); - The reporting party's spouse or partner (of the same or different sex); - o The responding party's family member; or - o The responding party's cohabitant or household member, including a roommate. - Investigation: the process used in the formal stage of a complaint. - Appropriate Official: the complainant's or respondent's Department Chair (or, in the case of faculty with interdisciplinary appointments, Program Director), the Dean of the Faculty/Vice President for Academic Affairs, any other division head, or the Associate Vice President for Finance and Administration and Director of Human Resources.
-If the appropriate official has a conflict of interest, the Associate Vice President for Finance and Administration and Director of Human Resources will designate a replacement.

-B. Reporting Suspected Harassment and Discrimination
+- Complainant: the individual filing an informal or formal complaint of discrimination or harassment. - Respondent: the individual alleged to be responsible for a discriminatory or harassing action. - Appellant: the individual appealing the disposition of a complaint (either the complainant or respondent). - Inquiry: the process used in the informal stage of a complaint. - Interpersonal Violence (commonly referred to as intimate partner violence, dating violence, domestic violence and relationship violence): can encompass a broad range of abusive behavior committed by a person who is or has been: - In a romantic or intimate relationship with the reporting party (of the same or different sex); - The reporting party's spouse or partner (of the same or different sex); - The responding party's family member; or - The responding party's cohabitant or household member, including a roommate. - Investigation: the process used in the formal stage of a complaint. - Appropriate Official: the complainant's or respondent's Department Chair (or, in the case of faculty with interdisciplinary appointments, Program Director), the Dean of the Faculty/Vice President for Academic Affairs, any other division head, or the Chief Human Resources Officer.
+If the appropriate official has a conflict of interest, the Chief Human Resources Officer will designate a replacement. - B. Reporting Suspected Harassment and Discrimination